opensource-society/notesvault/README.md

 2. **Open the app**

-Simply open `index.html` in your browser.
+Simply open `index.php` in your browser.
 All data is stored locally via JSON or localStorage.

 3. **Develop and test**